Should You Scrap Your Static Caravan?

 • A structure that's still sound in places

-…then it may still have value to a buyer, even if it's tired or needs work.
+… then it may still have value to a buyer, even if it's tired or needs work.

-Could Your Caravan Still Be Sold?
+Could Your Caravan Still Be Sold Instead of Scrapped?

 Not always.
 But more often than most sellers realise.